Tree

 Transmittance

 In energy analysis, tree crown density and foliage play key roles in blocking sunlight and heat from reaching the ground.
-To integrate this feature into the energy analysis, we rely on the control of the transmittance parameter of the canopy mesh in the anlysis software.
+To integrate this feature into the energy analysis, we rely on the control of the transmittance parameter of the canopy mesh in the analysis software.

 Alt text